- Overview of the CUSTOM or MATRIX manager roles.

 It is often used to represent the employee reports to a manager other than their direct manager for a special project or business need for a period of time.

-- the role code for matrix manager is EX.
+- The role code for matrix manager is EX.

-Note, if you have multiple managers listed then it goes to the first person in the list. if you want it to apply to all all matrix managers then use EP.
+Note, if you have multiple managers listed then it goes to the first person in the list.
+If you want it to apply to all all matrix managers then use EP.

 - A person may have multiple matrix managers if working on many projects for examples.
-In your import file, in the MATRIX_MANAGER column enter usernames separated with the pipe. john|mary|bob.
+In your import file, in the MATRIX_MANAGER column enter USERID's separated with the pipe.
+10001|10002|10003.

 - Field is limited to 100 characters.

 This enables the client to leverage this custom manager role in more flexible ways than what the regular manager hierarchy might otherwise provide.

-- EC cannot be used in route maps.
+- (EC) cannot be used in route maps.
 If you try to use it in a route map you will get the error: "Changes Failed: You have entered invalid custom roles."

 - A person may have multiple custom managers.
-In your import file, in the MATRIX_MANAGER column enter usernames separated with the pipe. john|mary|bob.
+In your import file, in the CUSTOM_MANAGER column enter USERID's separated with the pipe.
+10001|10002|10003.

-Clients must treat the data imported into the matrix and custom manager columns with as much importance as they do the regular MANAGER column.
+Clients must treat the data imported into the Matrix and Custom Manager columns with as much importance as they do the regular MANAGER column.
 It should be maintained and kept accurate and up-to-date as you do for data imported into the MANAGER column.

-It is a system record that is actively used in day to day process, and is validated in each user import, and user update, so you should remove any usernames in these columns that are no longer active or when the person no longer reports to this matrix or custom manager.
+It is a system record that is actively used in day to day process, and is validated in each user import, and user update, so you should remove any USERID's in these columns that are no longer active or when the person no longer reports to this matrix or custom manager.
 Failure to do so can lead to issues with form routing and launching.

 Some clients hijack these columns to assign an ad-hoc relationship to someone for the purposes of form routing or reporting.
 For example, you have some people you want to include in the route map, but they do not map to the standard manager relationships.
 For the purpose of your performance cycle you upload all these people into the matrix manager column, then add the EX step to your route map so the form will go to them.